niravnmore/phptut/se_assiginment.md

 #### Desktop Application

-Q. What are the pros and cons of desktop applications compared to web applications?
+Q-31.
+What are the pros and cons of desktop applications compared to web applications?
 ##### **Pros of Desktop Applications**:
 1. **Offline Functionality**: Can operate without an internet connection.
 2. **Performance**: Typically faster, with direct access to hardware resources.